Let me first wish you a very warm welcome to Stray Curls.

 20. Is using AI good for blogging?
 Will I get penalized by Google?

-Jasper is one of the best AI tools in the market, hands down.
+Jasper was one of the best AI tools in the market.

 I hope this post helped answer all your questions.